 Boy, this was a tough one!
 How do you forgive someone who has ripped your soul apart?
 How do you forgive someone who has stripped you of your dignity and identity?
 How do you forgive someone who lied on you and to you repeatedly?
 How do you forgive someone who has destroyed you financially?
 How do you forgive someone who is so toxic to you and your wellbeing that it sickens you to talk to them?
 How do you forgive someone you are no longer in contact with?
 It’s not easy.
 This was not a normal relationship or breakup.

-I was 9 1/2 years post divorce before I could forgive my ex-husband.
+I was 9 1/2 years post-divorce before I could forgive my ex-husband.
 It was hard because I was unable to move on post-divorce in peace.
 The marital debt prevented me from gaining traction for a long time.
 I felt like I was forced to relive the trauma of being married to a narcissist with every check written, bank draft, payment arrangement and ding to my credit.
-He of course moved on (technically on my dime) and started a new life in another state.
+He, of course, moved on (technically on my dime) and started a new life in another state.

 I reached a point where I could see the light at the end of the tunnel with the debt after several years.
 The effects on my credit were waning.
-At that point, I decided it time for a peaceful existence.
+At that point, I decided its time for a peaceful existence.
 It was time for me to live life to its fullest.
 It was time for a change.
 Time to move forward.
 I needed to forgive.

 I didn’t contact my ex-narc since I was “no contact”.
 I simply wrote a letter of forgiveness (can also be used for personal forgiveness).
 It was not a letter to send, but a private letter for closure.
 I felt so much better after I had written it to my narcissistic abuser.
 It was like someone turned the lights on and everything was bright and new.
-With everyday after that, I felt better and better.
+With every day after that, I felt better and better.